cmgoffena13/file-loader/README.md

 ## How to Add a New Reader

-Adding support for a new file format (e.g., `.txt`, `.parquet`, `.xml`) involves creating a reader class and a source configuration, then registering it in the factory.
+Adding support for a new file format (e.g., `.txt`, `.parquet`, `.xml`) involves creating a reader class and a source configuration class, then registering the reader with the factory.

 ### Step 1: Create the Reader Class